Visuals3D/vis3d/README.md

-### OpenApi Support and autogenerated Typescript Schemas
+### OpenApi Support and auto generated Typescript Schemas

-This Microservice Api is documented via open-api specifications inside a .insomnia folder or a insomnia.yaml file will be used to generate a html documentation of the whole api via
+This Micro service Api is documented via open-api specifications inside a .insomnia folder or a insomnia.yaml file will be used to generate a html documentation of the whole api via

 ```bash
 npm run docs
 ```

-Also a autogeneration of the full api schema is integrated.
-Everytime the Hot Reload is triggered the schema will be updated to always provide the newest interfaces.
+Also a auto generation of the full api schema is integrated.
+Every time the Hot Reload is triggered the schema will be updated to always provide the newest interfaces.
 The schema will be generated into ./models/generated/api/api.schema.ts It can be triggered manually by